PeshwariNaan/countries-a-plenty/README.md

 ### Continued development

 Everything in this industry is developing constantly.
 Sometimes for better, sometimes not.
-I continue to explore the changes happening in areas like react-router-dom and trying to find tools that save time and work well without a huge level of added complexity.
-I'm developing faster in the sense of knowing that some potential solution (no matter how shiny and cool it looks) might not be a efficient direction.
+I continue to explore the changes happening in areas like react-router-dom for better navigation patterns and trying to find other tools that save time and work well without a huge level of added complexity.
+I'm developing faster in the sense of knowing that some potential solutions (no matter how shiny and cool they look) might not be an efficient direction to go.

 ### Useful resources